-EXPLORING Bike Travel Ideas For Your Next Bike Adventure
+Exploring Bike Travel Ideas

+For Your Next Bike Adventure

+11 States with BIKING Destinations

 Please note:

 Throughout the next 11 pages you will notice many cities are termed a Bike Friendly Community.
-This title is awarded by the League of American Elegalists (LAB), to recognize communities throughout the U.S. that actively follow a rigorous set of bicycling standards. g
+This title is awarded by the League of American Bicyclists (LAB), to recognize communities throughout the U.S. that actively follow a rigorous set of bicycling standards.

+FLORIDA

+1 Tampa/St. Petersburg

+Biking in this Bike Friendly Community is a popular and fun way to explore the Gulf Coast Bay area offering plenty of designated bicycle routes and trails to make your visit here memorable.
+Find more here.

-Jacksonville
+2 Jacksonville

 This Florida destination, inland from the Atlantic Coast and on the St. Johns River, offers incredible mountain biking trails, unpaved nature trails and designated street routes.
 Find more here.

-Tallahassee
+3 Tallahassee

 Recently named one of the 50 best bike cities in the U.S., this Bike Friendly Community continues to create comfortable riding opportunities on designated street routes and trails.
 Find more here.

-Orlando
+4 Orlando

 Central Florida's theme-park area is another Bike Friendly Community area perfect for family and friends to explore the 150 miles of paved bike trails network that winds around Orlando and its attractions.
 Find more here.

 6 Miami

 When visiting for a couple days or a week, this Bike Friendly Community has evolved immensely making it easy for cyclists and their families to explore the Miami-Dade County area by bike.
 Find more here.

-10

-Club Group

-2 Atlanta Even with its population density and traffic this Bike Friendly Community offers both residents and visitors many safe and fun ways to enjoy all the designated bike routes and trails here.
+GEORGIA

+Roswell

+The first Bike Friendly Community in Georgia, Roswell is committed to making all aspects of cycling activities available to both its residents and visitors with road, trail and mountain biking opportunities.
 Find more here.

-3 Augusta Along with many prime mountain biking opportunities in the area, ride the Towpath Trail along both the Augusta Canal and Savannah River exploring the historic sites and scenic wildlife areas.
+2 Atlanta

+Even with its population density and traffic this Bike Friendly Community offers both residents and visitors many safe and fun ways to enjoy all the designated bike routes and trails here.
 Find more here.

-4 Columbus Along with the Bike Friendly Community LAB designation, the area boasts two beautiful and inspiring trail systems: the Chattahoochee Riverwalk and the DragonFly Trail for your next two-wheel visit.
+3 Augusta

+Along with many prime mountain biking opportunities in the area, ride the Towpath Trail along both the Augusta Canal and Savannah River exploring the historic sites and scenic wildlife areas.
 Find more here.

+4 Columbus

+Along with the Bike Friendly Community LAB designation, the area boasts two beautiful and inspiring trail systems: the Chattahoochee Riverwalk and the Dragonfly Trail for your next two-wheel visit.
+Find more here.

+5 Savannah

-Savannah In this Bike Friendly Community, a bike is one of the easiest ways to navigate the downtown and historic areas of the city on designated bike trails and paths that wind through the area.
+In this Bike Friendly Community, a bike is one of the easiest ways to navigate the downtown and historic areas of the city on designated bike trails and paths that wind through the area.
 Find more here.